 Note: These statistics vary by regions of the country.

-Recreation Facilities Market Orientation: Based on the demographic make-up of the service areas and the trends in indoor recreation amenities, there are specific market areas that need to be addressed with such community facilities.
+Recreation Facilities Market Orientation: Based on the demographic make-up of the service areas and the trends in indoor recreation amenities, there is a specific market to address with such community facilities.
 These include:

 General: